mauriciopoppe/blog/site/content/notes/misc/mental-context-switching.md

 With time I got used to check my inbox regularly following this priority: first my inbox, `bugs-me`, `cl-me` and if I feel like it then I read other tags.

+## Task management

+Throughout my day/week I get emails with action items, in meetings after taking some notes we realize that there are some action items that I should act on soon (for example reading and reviewing a design doc, work on an upcoming release, etc).
+While I can create an internal bug for some of these with an assigned priority there are some items like asking and giving feedback in a design doc, for some items with deadlines I also need a reminder to work on it soon and to block space in my calendar for it.

+For this reason I use Google Tasks as my task management tool, it's easy to add tasks (with substasks too 🙂), set calendar reminders and manually order to give some priority to them.
+What's super cool is that I can see it every time I go to my email tab ([read this article for more info](https://support.google.com/mail/answer/106237?hl=en&co=GENIE.Platform%3DDesktop#zippy=%2Csave-an-email-as-a-task%2Corganize-your-tasks-into-lists:~:text=Slides%20in%20Keep-,Create%20a%20task,-Go%20to%C2%A0)).

 ## Keeping notes

 At work almost all the meetings have meeting notes, we write the topics that were discussed and their conclusions,